 Heteroscedasticity: Causes and Consequences

 Heteroscedasticity is a situation where the variance of residuals is non-constant.
-It violates one of the assumptions of Ordinary Least Squares (OLS) which states that the residuals are homoscedastic (constant variance).
+Hence, it violates one of the assumptions of Ordinary Least Squares (OLS) which states that the residuals are homoscedastic (constant variance).
 In heteroscedasticity, the residuals or error terms are dependent on one or more of the independent variables in the model.
 Therefore, their values are correlated with the values of those independent variables.
 For instance, if an increase in the value of the independent variable leads to an increase in the value of residuals.
 This will lead to increased variance of residuals with an increase in the independent variable.
-In general, any kind of relationship between residuals and independent variables can lead to heteroscedasticity.
+In general, any kind of relationship between residuals and independent variables can also lead to heteroscedasticity.

 Causes of heteroscedasticity